 Make Up Your Own Version of a Story: After your child reads a story, work together to create your own versions, changing details such as setting, time, or even the ending.
 You can even tweak the story so it occurs in places or with characters you know.
 This helps him understand story structure and make comparisons.

 Play Time: Act out a favorite picture book or a section of a chapter book together.
 Use the book as a script, playing the different characters and narrator.
 Then, team up with your child to put on a performance for friends and family!

 Writing in 2nd Grade

-In order to build writing skills, your 2nd grader:
+To build writing skills, your second grader:

 - Writes a variety of types of texts including:

 - Opinion Pieces: Students state their opinions and provide reasons to support them, closing with a conclusion.